Frantss/react-hookful/packages/core/README.md

 - [useMountEffect](#useMountEffect) - A semantic replacement for `useEffect` to run effect on mount
 - [useUnmountEffect](#useUnmountEffect) - A semantic replacement for `useEffect` to run effect on unmount
+- [useRerenderEffect](#useRerenderEffect) - A semantic replacement for `useEffect` to run effect on re-renders, skipping mount
-- [useFreezedCallback](#usefreezedcallback) - Returns a constant version of the function passed as argument
+- [useConstantCallback](#useConstantCallback) - Returns a constant version of the function passed as argument
 - [useObject](#useObject) - Like `useState` but for objects, with state built-in merging
 - [useArray](#useArray) - Like `useState` but for arrays, with built-in useful setters
 - [useBoolean](#useBoolean) - Returns a boolean value with toggler and setters